 Pick a place to start.
 There are a few different ways to decide what you want to clean first.
 You may opt for the “type” method, which involves picking one category of items and tackling those.
-For example, you may walk into the room and clear out all of the garbage, than tackle the clothing, than the toys and so on.
+For example, you may walk into the room and clear out all of the garbage, then tackle the clothing, then the toys, and so on.
 This works well for messy bedrooms that you use often and are that already somewhat organized.

 The “Type” Method: